DIDSR/DataCard-Metadata/README.md

    python3 -m venv .dcard
 ```

-The environment can be actiavted using
+The environment can be activated using
 ```
    source .dcard/bin/activate
 ```